Saint Michael's College: Study abroad

 Students may participate in study abroad programs, which cost the same as a semester on campus.
 Students can choose from over 100 different programs located around the globe and can choose a program by location or language, or from a variety of special Saint Michael's programs.
 Over a third of students choose to study abroad.

 Culture

-Nearly 100% of students live on campus in residence halls and townhouses.
-There are over 40 student organizations.
+Nearly 100% of St. Mike's students live on campus in residence halls and townhouses.
+The campus has over 40 student organizations.
 There are no fraternities or sororities.
-Other activities include Saint Michael's Fire and Rescue student volunteer first responders, Student Association, Adventure Sports Program, Campus Ministry, the campus radio station WVTX, club sports, student musical and play productions, the Saint Michael's Chorale, Vermont Gregorian Chant Schola, open mic nights and various instrumental and vocal ensembles.
+Other activities include Saint Michael's Fire and Rescue student volunteer first responders, Student Association, Adventure Sports Program, Campus Ministry, the campus radio station WWPV, club sports, student musical and play production, Vermont Gregorian Chant Schola, open mic nights and various instrumental and vocal ensembles.
 Christmas and spring semi-formal dances are held.
 Athletics facilities include a fitness room, racquetball and an indoor track and swimming pool.
 Trails surround the campus for cross-country running or mountain biking.